Threat investigation and response

 Microsoft Defender for Office 365 uses role-based access control.
-Permissions are assigned through certain roles in Azure Active Directory, the Microsoft 365 admin center, or the Security & Compliance Center.
+Permissions are assigned through certain roles in Azure Active Directory, the Microsoft 365 admin center, or the Microsoft 365 Defender portal.

-Although some roles, such as Security Administrator, can be assigned in the Security & Compliance Center, consider using either the Microsoft 365 admin center or Azure Active Directory instead.
+Although some roles, such as Security Administrator, can be assigned in the Microsoft 365 Defender portal, consider using either the Microsoft 365 admin center or Azure Active Directory instead.
 For information about roles, role groups, and permissions, see the following resources:

 |Activity||Roles and permissions|

 |Use the Threat & Vulnerability Management dashboard (or the new Security dashboard

 |Use Explorer (and real-time detections) to analyze threats||One of the following: